AdobeDocs/cc-libraries-api-samples/getting-data-nodejs/readme.md

 ACCESS_TOKEN=
 ```

-See the Getting Your Developer Credentials tutorial to learn how to get values for these environment variables.
+See the [How To Get Your Developer Credentials](https://www.adobe.io/creative-cloud-libraries/docs/integrate/setup/developer-credentials/) tutorial to learn how to get values for these environment variables.

 ### 2. Run the sample